lowskidev/Geth-ETC-DockerContainer/README.md

 # Geth-ETC-DockerContainer
 Docker Container containing - Classic Ethereum Geth Node Software compiled with latest version of SputnikVM

+**You do not have to have Docker installed, the included *install.sh* in this repo will guide you through the install of latest Docker if needed, on both Ubuntu 16.04 and CentOS7**

 ```
 **Ethereum Go (Ethereum Classic Blockchain)**